kariemoorman/didactic-diy/reddit/__scripts/reddit_nlp/README.md

 In this example, all Subreddit subdirectory names within a provided Category subdirectory are discovered at runtime, as *subreddit_list* is set to ['all'].
 In cases where the explicit specification of Subreddit subdirectories is desired, simply define the list of target Subreddit subdirectories using the *subreddit_list* input variable (e.g., subreddit_list=['amazon', 'alexa']).

-For users who use [subreddit_scraper.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_scraper/subreddit_scraper.py) and/or [subreddit_search_scraper.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_scraper/subreddit_search_scraper.py) to generate subreddit_datasets, the [reddit_text_preprocessor.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_nlp/reddit_text_preprocessor.py) script provides a simple way to aggregate and pre-process Reddit text data.
+For users who use [subreddit_scraper.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_scraper/subreddit_scraper.py) and/or [subreddit_search_scraper.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_scraper/subreddit_search_scraper.py) to generate subreddit_datasets, the [reddit_text_preprocessor.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_nlp/reddit_text_preprocessor.py) script provides a simple way to quickly aggregate and pre-process Reddit text data.

 For users who wish to perform a preliminary text pre-processing step and do not need to specify Subreddit subdirectories within a list of Category subdirectories, the [reddit_text_preprocessor.py](https://github.com/kariemoorman/didactic-diy/blob/main/reddit/__scripts/reddit_nlp/reddit_text_preprocessor.py) script is for you.